 - Took the drug for at least one year prior to diagnosis

-Lawsuits have been filed against Bristol-Myers Squibb by both patients and their families seeking compensation for injuries caused by this dangerous drug.
+Byetta Lawsuits have been filed against Bristol-Myers Squibb by both patients and their families seeking compensation for injuries caused by this dangerous drug.
+Contact us today to learn if you qualify for a claim.
+We charge no fees unless we win.